 Broad incorruptible democracy

-Here again is the download for the new democratic constitution ready to be mustered under.
+Here again is the download for the new democratic constitution here.
+It is ready to be mustered under.
 And here is the 1,050-page commentary about the new democracy.
 This new democracy/constitution was designed to be incorruptible.
 This is in contrast to the 2nd US constitution of 1789, which seems designed to have as many potential back-doors to power as possible — while appearing fair and reasonable.

 The illusion of democracy